 An Overview of DIY Dog Fences

 Created to contain your dog within a set perimeter, a dog run fence is an electronic system which works with a radio frequency or a Wi-Fi signal in order to keep your dog from exiting your land.
 As your dog approaches the liit, a vibration is felt and a tone is audible through the shock collar.
 Should the dog continue to approach the edge, it will receive a mild, static correction.
-A dog invisible fence is a great way to leave your yard just as it is, without a physical fence surrounding it.
+A dog electric fence is a great way to leave your yard just as it is, without a physical fence surrounding it.
 It allows you to enjoy the look of your yard without having wires cluttering it.

 Types of Electric Dog Fences